+Our previous work DynamicFilter~\cite{fan2022dynamicfilter} also incorporates both front-end and back-end.
+However, unlike \textnameSMAT{}, DynamicFilter's front-end relies solely on visibility-based dynamic point removal and does not consider the inherent relationship between dynamic object tracking and mapping.
+As a result, while DynamicFilter outperforms \textit{front-end only} and \textit{back-end only}, there is still a significant performance gap compared to \textnameSMAT{}.

+The background subtraction step in \textnameSMAT{} also plays an important role because it utilizes the prior map from back-end to improve detection performance in front-end. \textnameSMAT{} without background subtraction would have a weak interplay between the back-end and front-end, leading to a performance similar to DynamicFilter but lower than \textnameSMAT{}.

-Our framework can retain the spatial structure and remove almost all dynamic points with the help of the self-reinforcing mechanism. \prettyref{fig:ablation_study_front_end} and \prettyref{fig:ablation_study_back_end} illustrate how the front-end and back-end modules reinforce each other.
+{\textbf{Self-reinforcing mechanism.}} \textnameSMAT{} effectively eliminates nearly all dynamic points while preserving the spatial structure with its self-reinforcing mechanism, as shown in \prettyref{fig:ablation_study_front_end} and \prettyref{fig:ablation_study_back_end}, demonstrating the mutual reinforcement between the front-end and back-end.

-First, \prettyref{fig:ablation_study_front_end_pr} shows that the back-end module from the last time step can significantly improve the front-end's PR at this time step.
-Since the front-end module detects inconsistencies between the current frame and the static map to generate its result, the more accurate static map generated by the back-end can help the front-end retain more static features.
-Moreover, we observe that the back-end's improvement to the front-end gradually increases during the iteration, reaching stability after approximately $30$ seconds.
-This indicates that the richer and more accurate spatial information in the static map generated by the back-end can further enhance the front-end's performance.

-However, we observe that the RR of the static scan generated by the front-end remains consistently low, regardless of the presence of the back-end module from the last time step, as shown in \prettyref{fig:ablation_study_front_end_rr}.
-This is because the back-end's static map only improves the front-end's ability to reduce false detections of dynamic objects, leading to a high PR, but it does not directly address the issue of missed detections, hence the RR remains low.

-Fortunately, this low RR can be significantly improved by enhancing the preliminary filtering results of the front-end module with the back-end module, as shown in \prettyref{fig:ablation_study_back_end_rr}.
-The front-end's preliminary filtering can effectively detect dynamic points located at the end of the approximated ray in the back-end, which enables the back-end to compute more precise occupancy probabilities and filter out more dynamic points.
-Therefore, the RR of the back-end with the front-end module as input is consistently higher than 95\%.